Some pieces of information about your personal data processing at Igoria Trade S.A.

 Legal backgrounds for the personal data processing

-Legal backgrounds for the personal data processing are as follows: Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation), in particular Article 6 of the said Regulation that statutes the general conditions of lawfulness of the personal data processing [Official Journal of the European Union L 119 of 4.5.2006]; Act of the Personal Data Protection of 10 May 2018 [Journal of Laws of 2018 item 1000]; Act of the Payment Services of 19 August 2011 [a homogenous text – Journal of Laws of 2017 item 2003 with later amendments]; Act of Anti-Money Laundering and Terrorist Financing of 1 March 2018 [Journal of Laws of 2018 item 723]; a Customer’s consent – in the event that the Payment Institution is entitled or obliged to process the personal data under an explicit consent and that results from the prior mentioned legal acts and regulations.
+Legal backgrounds for the personal data processing are as follows: Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation), in particular Article 6 of the said Regulation that statutes the general conditions of lawfulness of the personal data processing [Official Journal of the European Union L 119 of 4.5.2006]; Act of the Personal Data Protection of 10 May 2018 [a unified text – Journal of Laws of 2019 item 1781]; Act of the Payment Services of 19 August 2011 [a unified text – Journal of Laws of 2020 item 794]; Act of Anti-Money Laundering and Terrorist Financing of 1 March 2018 [a unified text – Journal of Laws of 2020 item 971]; a Customer’s consent – in the event that the Payment Institution is entitled or obliged to process the personal data under an explicit consent and that results from the prior mentioned legal acts and regulations.